About fraudulent communications

 • delete the message

-• contact the organisation using details from an alternative verified source (for example, company website).
+• contact the organisation using details from an alternative verified source (such as a company website).

 You may also be interested in